ExSituMarketing/iFrame-Embed/README.md

 The script is developed to serve iframes that promote Ex-Situ websites.
 Data logging and responsive iframe load functions do not support non Ex-Situ websites.

-Including embed.js in the head section can cause blocking the html page loading until the scropt loading is completed.
+Including embed.js in the head section can cause blocking the html page loading until the script loading is completed.

 # EXAMPLE